-Manfredonia, Italy 1998 Male bottlenose dolphin
+Manfredonia, Italy 1996 - 2004 Male bottlenose dolphin

 A dolphin named Filippo was observed in the Gulf of Manfredonia South East Italy for several years and from May 1998 began to interact with swimmers.
 Filippo, a male dolphin, approximately 2.5m in length interacted with humans, but on occasion was found to bite arms or feet causing minor wounds.
 Subsequently, there were concerns raised by those observing his behaviour that Filippo may be harmed or cause harm to humans.
 Locals and researchers continued to monitor his interactions as closely as possible during his stay.
-Filippo is not seen today.
+Filippo has not been sighted since his disappearance in 2004.